qqaatw/JciHitachiHA/README.md

 1. Create `config/custom_components` folder if not existing.
 2. Copy `jcihitachi_tw` into `custom_components` folder.
 3. Configure your email address, password, and device names, in `config/configuration.yaml`.
 If device names are not provided, they will be fetched form the API automatically. (not suggested.)
+4. Restart Home Assistant.

 *An example of `configuration.yaml` can be found [here](configuration.yaml).*